node-red/node-red-nodes/hardware/LEDborg/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install, this is usually `~/.node-red`
+Run the following command in your Node-RED user directory - typically `~/.node-red`

     npm i node-red-node-ledborg